Educating Girls Globally

 The committee is mentored by Executive Principal Diana Patchett and supported by staff members throughout the College.

 Founders Gussie Cohen and Lucy Tothill remained actively connected to the charity as Trustees for a decade before transferring governance back to St Margaret’s.
-Diana Patchett, Director of Community Relations Jane Lougher and Foundation Manager Erin Reeve currently serve as the Trustees of EGG.
+Diana Patchett, Director of Community Relations Jane Lougher, and Foundation Manager Erin Reeve currently serve as the Trustees of EGG.

 The 2025 EGG Committee